Understanding Electricity: Power Calculations, Watts, Amps, Volts, Kilowatt Hours (kWh), Ohms, AC and DC

 Current = 120 / 100 = 1.2 amps

 Remember watts = volts x amps?
-Another way to work out power is from the resistance in ohms:
+An alternative way to work out power is from the resistance in ohms:

 So if I is the current in amps, V is the voltage, R is the resistance in ohms and P is the power in watts,

 I = V / R from Ohm's law

 So substituting the expression I =V/R into P = VI gives:

 P = VI = V(V/R) = V2/ R

 It's unlikely when dealing with appliances in the home to need to use the last two equations.
 However here is an example.

 A 240 volt supply is connected to a load of 100 ohms.
 What is the power consumption of the load?

 Power = V2/ R = (240)2 / 100 = 576 watts